bossyoboss/Holy-Living/README.md

 Jeremy Taylor

 ## Seriously, some minimal fucking things are needed to make this shit perfect.

-**Ten fucking declarations, a `@media` block, and one attribute.**

-That's how much CSS and HTML it took to turn that [grotesque pile of shit](https://motherfuckingwebsite.com/) into this finally perfect masterpiece.
-It's so fucking simple and it still has all the glory of the original perfect-ass website:
+xcvbxc that [grotesque pile of shit](https://motherfuckingwebsite.com/) into this finally perfect masterpiece.
+It's so fucking simple and it still has all the glory of the original perfect-ass website: asdfsdfghsdfcvbxcv

-* Shit's _finally_ lightweight and loads fast;
-* _Finally_ fits on all your shitty screens;
-* _Finally_ looks the same in all your shitty browsers;
-* _Won't_ bleach your fucking eyeballs at night if your browser thinks you like dark things;
-* The motherfucker's _still_ accessible to every asshole that visits your site;
-* Shit's _still_ legible and gets your fucking point across.

 ### And guess what, motherfucker: